The Dangers of Free VPNs

 Free VPN Security Investigations

-We discovered that one-in-four free VPN apps failed to properly protect their users’ privacy.
+At that time, we found that one-in-four free VPN apps failed to properly protect their users’ privacy.
 We also found the vast majority had excessive permissions or code that posed potential privacy and security risks.

 After formally notifying Google of our findings and requesting action to raise standards in the category, we conducted a full update six months later to determine whether the situation had improved.